 The fundraiser proved successful as Anna raised £1,100, just £100 short of her goal!
 During the swim, 32 mermaids and mermen joined Anna in the pool and together they swam a total of 92 km (57.1 miles)—30km (18 miles) of which were swam exclusively by Anna.

-In honor of Anna’s attempt, Fin Fun’s creative team decided to design a one-of-a-kind tail specifically for the event that would capture the beauty of Arundel Lido, a swimming pool just below one of England’s beautiful relics, Arundel Castle, and the now successful world record.
+In honor of Anna’s attempt, Fin Fun’s creative team decided to design Anna’s tail, a one-of-a-kind design specifically for the event that would capture the beauty of Arundel Lido, a swimming pool just below one of England’s beautiful relics, Arundel Castle, and the now successful world record.

 A tail with royal origins